solvcon/solvcon/doc/source/index.rst

 =======
-SOLVCON
+solvcon
 =======

-SOLVCON is a collection of conservation-law solvers that use the space-time `Conservation Element and Solution Element (CESE) method
+solvcon is a collection of conservation-law solvers that use the space-time `Conservation Element and Solution Element (CESE) method
-<http://www.grc.nasa.gov/WWW/microbus/>`__ [Chang95]_.
+<https://yyc.solvcon.net/en/latest/cese/index.html>`__.
 The equations to be
 solved are formulated as:

 .. math::